-People who use drugs, especially people who inject drugs (PWID), may be especially vulnerable to SARS-CoV-2 infection due to individual behaviors (e.g., using drugs with others, engaging in sex work [8]), elevated prevalence of chronic diseases [9], and homelessness, incarceration [8, 10], and other social and structural factors that limit healthcare engagement such as addiction-related stigma [11].
-We previously reported that while over one third of PWID in San Diego County and Tijuana, Mexico had been infected with SARS-CoV-2, only 9% had received at least one COVID-19 vaccine dose [8].
+People who use drugs, especially people who inject drugs (PWID), may be especially vulnerable to SARS-CoV-2 infection due to exposures such as using drugs with others, engaging in sex work [8], elevated prevalence of chronic diseases [9], homelessness, incarceration [8, 10], and other structural factors that limit healthcare engagement such as stigma [11].

+We previously reported that over one third of PWID in San Diego County and Tijuana, Mexico, had been infected with SARS-CoV-2, and only 9% had received at least 1 COVID-19 vaccine dose [8].
+Herein we studied COVID-19 vaccine hesitancy in the same population, hypothesizing that